oharaandrew314/TinkerTime/README.md

 A major refactor was done, reducing lines of code by an estimated 25%.

 ###### LEGACY BREAKING CHANGES:
+- You will need to re-enter your app options
-- You will need to re-add and re-download all your mods
+- You will need to re-download all your mods
-  - mods list file schema has been simplified
   - mod zip and image caches are now stored in GameData directory
-  - mod id generation has been changed

 - New Features
   - Add an options field to set KSP Launch Options